Hello and Welcome!

 This encaustic wax series is all about how we view the world through our unique lenses.
 I love to explore how different people connect with the same subject, each bringing their own values, beliefs, and experiences.
 My paintings in this collection are all about sparking inner dialogue—encouraging you to see multiple perspectives and rethink what you know.

-In this collection, I use the fluidity of acrylics to observe the steady rhythm of the land.
-These paintings focus on landscapes in transition, capturing the gradual shift of the seasons and the slow, inevitable geographical changes that shape our environment.
+In this collection, I use acrylics to observe the changes of the land.
+These paintings focus on landscapes in transition, capturing the gradual shift of the seasons and the slow, geographical changes that shape our environment.

-Through expressive lines and layered patterns, I explore how light and colour move across the earth as time passes.
-Rather than a static moment, these works represent a visual journey through a changing world, reflecting the endurance and transformation of the natural spaces we inhabit.
+I explore how light and colour move across the earth as time passes.
+These works represent a visual journey through a changing world, reflecting the transformation of the natural spaces we inhabit.